+- Avoiding additional strain on the kidneys in the form of nephrotoxic drugs, oral cholecystographic agents, arterial clamping, renal arterial angioplasty, or major surgery, until the contrast medium has been cleared. - Postponing a repeat contrast medium examination until renal function returns to pre-examination levels.
 A potential risk of transient hepatic dysfunction exists.
 Particular care is required in patients with severe disturbance of both renal and hepatic function as they may have significantly delayed contrast medium clearance.
 Patients on haemodialysis may receive contrast media for radiological procedures provided dialysis is performed immediately afterwards.
 The administration of iodinated contrast media may aggravate the symptoms of myasthenia gravis.
 In patients with phaeochromocytoma undergoing interventional procedures, alpha blockers should be given as prophylaxis to avoid a hypertensive crisis.
 Special care should be exercised in patients with hyperthyroidism.
 Patients with multinodular goiter may be at risk of developing hyperthyroidism following injection of iodinated contrast media.
-One should also be aware of the possibility of inducing transient hypothyroidism in premature infants receiving contrast media.
+One should also contrast media.
 Extravasation of contrast media may on rare occasions give rise to local pain, and oedema, which usually recedes without sequela.
 However, inflammation and even tissue necrosis have been seen.
 Elevating and cooling the affected site is recommended as routine measures.
 Surgical decompression may be necessary in cases of compartment syndrome.
 Observation-time: